 locking in unparalled quality

-The Resin Transfer Moulding (RTM) process is ubiquitous in aerospace and high-end automotive applications but it’s almost unheard of in cycling.
+The Resin Transfer Molding (RTM) process is ubiquitous in aerospace and high-end automotive applications but it’s almost unheard of in cycling.
 The RTM process turns the soft, dry fibre frame layup into the solid, strong and flexible bike frame.
-We way we do it greatly reduces the potential for defects within the structure and enables us to create superior frames.
+The way we do it greatly reduces the potential for defects within the structure and enables us to create superior frames.

 minimising defects, maximising strength